 Code that looks different and inconsistent is inefficient for humans to read and process.
 Proper use of code style makes it easy to find things that are out of place.
 There are a number of tools that help to ensure the uniformity and readability of code called code linters or formatters.
 These tools effectively reduce the cognitive load of reading and writing software and eliminate the need to waste time addressing styling issues in code reviews.

-Prettier is an automated tool that can be used to ensure consistent style throughout your application.
+Prettier is an automated tool that can be used to ensure a consistent style throughout your application.
 You can set up a style definition or use prettier’s default style and run it against your code.
 Prettier will then go through all of your application’s code and automatically fix any code that doesn’t conform to the style.
 Prettier integrates well with most popular IDEs and can automatically apply styles on each save.
 You can also run prettier on a git-commit hook using Husky.
 This will ensure that all of the code being committed will automatically follow a common style.

 Once linting and coding conventions have been adopted by your team their application should be reinforced by your continuous integration system.
 This will make sure that all code conforms to the team’s agreed-upon standards and make it more readable and higher in quality.
 We recommend adding linting and formatting tools to all projects.
 They offer a huge return on investment because the tools are easy to add to any project and automatically address a wide range of usage and readability issues and alleviates the need for engineers to address styling during code reviews.